HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/get_the_code/prepare_load_images.md

 You can either directly pull the HCL DX images from the HCL Harbor container image registry, or download the HCL Digital Experience 9.5 package, unpack it locally and load the images into your container registry.
 In both cases, you can load the images to your own container registry for others in your organization to access.

-### Configure the Helm chart image pull secret
+### Configuring the Helm chart image pull secret

 It is possible to have your Kubernetes deployment pull images directly from a container registry.
 This requires all of your cluster nodes to be able to reach the container registry.

 Ensure that you have configured your deployment to authenticate to the container registry, as described in [Using ImagePullSecrets](../optional_tasks/optional_imagepullsecrets.md).

 !!! tip
     If you configure your deployment to use the HCL Harbor container registry you do not need to retrieve, re-tag and push the images manually.
-This is very handy for quick deployments or if you do not have a local container image registry.
+This is useful for quick deployments or if you do not have a local container image registry.
 The steps to do this are described in the [Using ImagePullSecrets](../optional_tasks/optional_imagepullsecrets.md#configure-deployment-to-use-the-hcl-harbor-container-registry) page.

-### Pull directly from Harbor container registry
+### Pulling directly from Harbor container registry

 To access the harbor container registry, you need to log in with docker.
-This can easily be done using the following command:
+To log in, use the following command:

 ``` sh
 docker login hclcr.io
 # Enter your harbor username and CLI secret to login
 ```

 You can obtain the CLI secret from harbor by navigating to your `User Profile` in [HCL Harbor](https://hclcr.io).
-You can copy it from the field called `CLI secret`.
+You can copy it from the `CLI secret` field.

-After a successful login, you will see the message:
+After a successful login, the following message appears:

 ```text
     Login Succeeded